Malo Vento III

 Duration: 00:08:44

-Malo Vento III is the third chapter of an ongoing exploration of illness in Italian magical traditions, particularly those of Lucania, historical region of Southern Italy.
-Illness was understood as being dominated by external forces (feeling bound), while healing was symbolized by untying bonds to free the body and mind.
-In Magic: A Theory from the South (1959), the ethnographer Ernesto De Martino describes a case of domination manifesting itself as physical binding, often self-imposed, leading to a trance-like state.
-The mind, indeed, indetifies the movements needed to undo the knots and achieve libe- ration.
+Malo Vento III is the third chapter in an ongoing exploration of illness in Italian magical traditions, particularly those of Lucania in Southern Italy.
+Illness is understood as a form of external domination—feeling bound (1.)—while healing is symbolized by the untying of knots to free body and mind.
+Drawing from Ernesto De Martino’s Magic: A Theory from the South (1959), the performance employs physical constraints to reflect on the body-mind relation in healing, conceived as a layered and psychic-physical process.

 Video Stills